Local Councillor Briefings

 After each briefing attendees also receive an email which contains any presentations given and a summary of further sources of information and signposting that had been discussed at the briefing.

-A full list of forthcoming dates for local councillor briefings is provided below – if you are a Councillor and would like to (virtually) attend, please email: email@example.com or telephone 0300 333 3456 stating which area you will be representing.
+A full list of forthcoming dates for local councillor briefings will shortly be provided – if you are a Councillor and would like to (virtually) attend, please email: firstname.lastname@example.org or telephone 0300 333 3456 stating which area you will be representing.